broadinstitute/depmap_omics/README.md

 #### Mutation

-`postProcess()` in `mutations.py` is responsible for postprocessing aggregated MAF files.
-Here, rather than rerunning the entire analysis, because we know we are adding only WES samples, we can download the previous release's MAF, add the samples, update any annotations, and perform any global filters at the end.
+`mutations.py` contains `postProcess()` (and its wrappers for internal use, including one for filtered and one for unfiltered mutation data), which is responsible for postprocessing aggregated MAF files and generating various types of mutation datasets.

 #### RNA